avengineers/bootstrap/README.md

 # Bootstrap

-This repository provides an easy way to setup a Python and/or West based project under Windows.
+This repository provides an easy way to setup a Python based project under Windows.

 ## Creation of Initial Project Structure